fhdm-dev/scoppy/docs/wiki/fscope-dso-500k-v2-usage.md

 #### Connecting the signal source

 The signal source can be connected to either the header pins labeled CH1 and CH2 or a BNC connector (if fitted).
 Note that all GND pins/connections are connected together internally.
+For each channel the center of the BNC connector and the corresponding header pin input are also connected internally.

 #### Input voltage ranges

-The FSCOPE-250K and DSO-500K will automatically change the input voltage range (sensitivity) as you adjust the volts/div setting in the app.
+The FSCOPE-500K and DSO-500K will automatically change the input voltage range (sensitivity) as you adjust the volts/div setting in the app.
 The best vertical resolution is obtained by adjusting volts/div so that the trace fills most of the screen vertically (assuming the vertical position is 0).
 Further increases in volts/div may result in the signal being clipped.